Riverhurst Crossing is a Canadian ice road

-Riverhurst Crossing is an ice road constructed each year at Riverhurst and allowing vehicles to cross Lake Diefenbaker, a reservoir and bifurcation lake in Southern Saskatchewan, Canada.
-The speed limit is 50 km/h, and the maximum load is 10.000 Lbs.
+Riverhurst Crossing is an ice road constructed each year at Riverhurst and allowing vehicles to cross Lake Diefenbaker, a reservoir and bifurcation lake in the Canadian province of Saskatchewan.

-There are two differents ways to get across Lake Diefenbaker and it’s worth noting where to find them.
-You can take the ferry that travels between the Village of Lucky Lake on the west side and the Village of Riverhurst on the east side.
+Located on the southern part of Saskatchewan, there are two ways to get across Lake Diefenbaker and it’s worth noting where to find them.
+You can take the ferry that travels between the village of Lucky Lake on the west side and the village of Riverhurst on the east side.
 The Riverhurst Ferry is cable operated and the largest ferry in Saskatchewan.
 It’s part of the provincial highway system and is how Highway 42 crosses Lake Diefenbaker.
 The ferry is free of tolls and operates 24 hours a day, with an hourly crossing departing from the east bank on the hour and the west bank on the half-hour.
 The ferry operates during the ice-free season; during the winter months the Ministry of Highways maintains an ice road across the lake.

 The ice road (part of Highway 42) crossing Lake Diefenbaker is 2.1km (1.3 mi) long.